-{\bf Proof of Theorem \ref{th:rimle_consistency}.} Under A2, because of the parts (b) of the Lemmas \ref{laslambda} and \ref{lasmua3} it can be assumed that there is a compact set $K$ so that all $\theta_n(\delta)\in K$ for large enough $n$ a.s.
+\end{theorem} \begin{proof} Under A2, because of the parts (b) of the Lemmas \ref{laslambda} and \ref{lasmua3} it can be assumed that there is a compact set $K$ so that all $\theta_n(\delta)\in K$ for large enough $n$ a.s.
 Under A3, considerations are restricted to $K$ anyway.

 Based on Theorem \ref{th:asy_existence} and related Lemmas $|\log \psi_\delta(x, \theta) | \leq C$ for some finite constant $C$ for all $\theta \in K$.
 Sufficient conditions for Theorem 2 in \cite{Jennrich_1969} are satisfied, which implies uniform convergence of $l_n(\theta)$, that is $\sup_{\theta \in K} \abs{l_{n}(\theta)-L(\theta)} \conv 0$ $P$-a.s.
 Based on the latter, and applying the same argument as in proof of Theorem 5.7 in \cite{Vaart_2000}, it holds true that $L({\theta}_n(\delta)) \conv L({\theta}^\star(\delta))$ $P$-a.s.
 By continuity of $L(\theta)$ and Theorem \ref{th:asy_existence} we have that for every $\eps>0$ there exists a $\beta>0$ such that $L(\theta^\star(\delta))-L(\theta)>\beta$ for all $\theta \in K\setminus\mathcal{K}(\theta^\star(\delta), \eps)$.
 Denote $(\Omega, \mathcal{A}, P)$ the probability space where the sample random variables are defined and consider the following events